pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       --fql, --filter-query-language QUERY-LANGUAGE
                                       The filter query language to be used with --filter-query.
 Default: DMTF:FQL.
+      --show-null                     In the TABLE output formats, show properties with no value (i.e. Null) in all of the instances to be displayed.
+Otherwise only properties at least one instance has a non- Null property are displayed

       --hi, --help-instancename       Show help message for specifying INSTANCENAME including use of the --key and --namespace options.